 Climate Finance and Geostrategic Interests in the Pacific

 The Pacific Islands—comprising 14 countries and seven territories—are an underdiscussed, yet increasingly important, strategic theater of great power politics between the U.S. and China as well as transnational challenges such as climate change.
 As U.S.-China relations steadily deteriorate under mounting economic, military, and technological competition, the Pacific Islands are caught between global superpowers vying for regional influence, all while trying to advance their economies and withstand the accelerating impacts of climate change.
-This FP Insider Brief explores Chinese and American strategic and security interests in the Pacific region, the potential economic and security impacts of climate change on the Pacific Islands, and the role of climate development finance in PICs’ economies.
+This brief explores Chinese and American strategic and security interests in the Pacific region, the potential economic and security impacts of climate change on the Pacific Islands, and the role of climate development finance in PICs’ economies.

 How Climate Change and War Are Compounding Food Insecurity

 The Russian invasion of Ukraine has caused supply chain disruptions and food price spikes that threaten the global trade of grains, oilseeds and fertilizers—staples for billions of people across the world.
 Governments and humanitarian aid organizations are scrambling to mitigate the near- and medium-term impacts of war, but how are these challenges being compounded by the ongoing effects of climate change?
 This FP Analytics brief addresses this critical question and examines how the long-term effects of climate change exacerbate global food security.

 How Will New Export Controls Impact the Global Semiconductor Shortage?